gracechin/gracechin.github.io/_posties/2023-06-26-to-wordpress-or-not-to-wordpress.md

 Launched blog site with WordPress banner (much cry)
 </figcaption>

 To remove the advertisement banner, it required paying a monthly fee, which I was not keen to do.
-As opposed to paying to gain something, I would be paying to remove something that not using WordPress would already give me.
+As opposed to paying to gain something, I would be paying to remove something that not using WordPress would give me.

 ### So, what now?

 For my blog, I think I will stay away from content management systems for the sake of maximising flexibility and minimising costs.

-Despite not using WordPress in the end, I am happy I gave it a chance.
-Though I will not be using what I designed in WordPress, it definitely did give me an idea of what I want my blog to look like.
-I think if payment wasn't an issue, WordPress would probably be worth the hype.
+Despite not using WordPress in the end, I'm glad I gave it a chance.
+Though I will not be using what I built in WordPress, it definitely did gave me an idea of what I want my blog to look like.
+I think if money wasn't an issue, WordPress may be worth the hype.